kartik4540/Real-time-Emotion-Recognition/README.md

 # Real-time-Emotion-Recognition
 This project implements real-time facial emotion recognition using deep learning techniques, combining OpenCV for face detection and TensorFlow/Keras for emotion classification.
 The system captures live video from a webcam, detects faces using a pre-trained Haar Cascade classifier, and predicts emotions such as Angry, Disgusted, Fear, Happy, Sad, Surprise, or Neutral.

+(Download raw file of model for recognition.zip  and update the path file in code)

 Dependencies:
 Python 3.x
 OpenCV (opencv-python)